 This goes for RVers as well.

-Car sleeping is allowed for the same reason RV parking is allowed- a quick stop for the weary traveler on their way to the next destination.
+Car sleeping is allowed for the same reason RV parking is permitted- a quick stop for the weary traveler on their way to the next destination.

 Is Free Overnight RV Parking At Walmart Safe?

-The least 'safe' Walmart parking lot I stayed at was in Utah.
+The least safe-feeling Walmart parking lot I stayed at was in Utah.
 (I don't remember the city, but it was off of I-15 somewhere.)
 I remember the lot people just looked... well... sketchy.

 And I was all alone.

-Right after I parked, I was approached by a man trying to sell me a very large wrench.
+Right after I parked, a man approached me and tried to sell me a huge wrench.

 I suppose he could have hit me with it, but he did not.